KARAOKE Hosted by karaoke fanatic Dr. Fred and featuring a large assortment of pop, rock, indie and more. Every Thursday!

 TECROPOLIS Athens' longest-running electronic dance music series, with special guests.

 LEAVING COUNTRIES Louis Phillip Pelot performs solo sets of funky Southern folk rock 'n' roll.

-This month's title is The Water Knife by Paola Bacigalupi.
+This month's title is The Sheep Look Up by John Brunner.

 Beginners welcome.
 Thursdays through April.

 Discuss Mrs. Frisby and the Rats of NIMH by Robert C. O'Brien.

 Learn how to repair your bike with tools and advice from experts.
 Thursdays, 6–8:30 p.m. $10 donation. bikeathens.com

 Various businesses will donate 10% of a day's proceeds to the Athens Salvation Army in celebration of its 100th anniversary in the Classic City.
 Participating businesses include Taqueria La Parilla (Jefferson Rd.) and The Place on Mar.
 14; Barberito's in Five Points, Buffalo's Cafe and Sr. Sol on Mar.
 15; Beechwood Chick-fil-A on Mar.
 16; Atlanta Hwy.
 Chick-fil-A on Mar.
 17; Em's Kitchen on Mar.
 18; and Chops and Hops, Dress Up Boutique, Empire South Clothier and Heirloom Café on Mar.
 19. 706-255-8644

 Spend a canine cocktail hour with your pet.
 Fresh water and treats for pooches, plus drink specials for owners.